 At CapeCoastCastle.com, we are committed to uncovering and telling the whole truth of Ghana’s role in the trans-Atlantic slave trade — not just the parts that make for comfortable storytelling.
 This includes the involvement of local elites, the rise of coastal kingdoms that thrived on human cargo, and the uneasy legacy still present in our national memory.

+Yes, Cape Coast Castle was built by Europeans.
+Yes, it was a key hub in the global system of enslavement.
 But no, it was not only built on African suffering — it was also built with African collaboration.

+We are not here to blame, but to educate without distortion.
 We are not here to glorify trauma, but to contextualize it with courage.
+We reject victim-only narratives, just as we reject historical whitewashing.

 This platform exists to challenge what is too often left unsaid in textbooks, tours, and public discourse.
 It is a place for researchers, descendants, thinkers, tourists, students, and truth-seekers — anyone who understands that real healing starts with real history.